LukasHoste/course-linux-essentials/docs/a-introductory/03-the-command-line/README.md

 **`ls` can be used to list the files and directories in Linux.
 If you execute the command `ls -h` you do not get any help about the command.
 How come?
 What does `ls -h` actually do?**

-ls -h does nothing, but ls --help prints information about commands to the terminal
+ls -h makes it so that when the -s or -l options are used the file sizes are human readable, but ls --help prints information about commands to the terminal

 ### ✅ Hidden files